rems-project/rmem/src_web_interface/help.md

       model; and
     - for IBM POWER, the model described in the PLDI 11, PLDI 12, MICRO 15, and POPL 17 papers.
+    - for RISC-V, the operational RVWMO model described in the RISC-V architecture specification.

     These are all operational models, defining model states and transitions.